b3rito/yodo/README.md

 # yodo
 This tool proves how easy it is to become root via limited sudo permissions, via dirtyc0w or using Pa(th)zuzu.

-Extra features
+# Extra features
+-
-VSP: checks if the user is able to overwrite a sudo-enabled command with his own
+VSP : checks if the user is able to overwrite a sudo-enabled command with his own

-History: checks for * history (like bash_history) files.
+History : checks for * history (like bash_history) files.
 You could be lucky!

 Example: